anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 [@!RFC9083] notes that the extension identifiers provide a "hint" to the client as to how to interpret the response.
-This wording does not intentionally restrict the extension to defining only JSON values within the extensions' namespace.
+This wording does not intentionally restrict the extension to defining only JSON values within the extension's namespace.
 Therefore, an extension may define the use of its own JSON values together with the use of JSON values from other extensions or RDAP specifications.
 As with the ICANN profile or NRO profile extensions, the extension may simply signal